lstagner/idl_kernel/README.md

 To install:

-This requires the current development version of IPython 3.0-dev
+This requires IPython 3.0-dev and Pexpect 3.3

 ```
 sudo python setup.py install